Sister Rosa and friends at Longmont Meals on Wheels cafe

 Why do you ask for an emergency contact?

 When applying for meals you will be asked to provide the office with two emergency contacts and if you have someone who has your key.
 This information is used if we come to deliver and you do not answer the door or you have not arranged for alternate meal delivery.

 What is a wellness check?

 We are more than a meal.
 Our volunteers are trained to report any concerns to the office.
 When our volunteers come to deliver they will ring the bell or knock loudly.
 If they do not get an answer, they will try the door to see if it is unlocked.
 If it is, they will peak in and announce “Longmont Meals on Wheels.”
 If there is still no answer they will only leave the meal if there is a safe place to leave it, and then they will call the office to let us know that they have not seen you.
-The office will then try to call you, the hospital to see if you have been admitted and emergency contacts.
+The office will then try to call you first, then the hospital to see if you have been admitted and then your emergency contacts.
 If we are unsuccessful at reaching you or an emergency contact, an employee will go to your home to see if we can contact you.
 If we still have no success, police are called to help do a wellness check.
 If signs lead to a possibility that you could be inside and injured or ill, the police will enter your home.
-Volunteers are NOT allowed to pick anyone up or assist them with any type of medical concerns.
+Volunteers are NOT allowed to pick anyone up nor assist them with any type of medical concerns.

 If the volunteer arrives and there is a reason to call 911, they will do so and then call the office, who will notify one of your emergency contacts.
 We will ONLY share your personal contact information with emergency personnel if they need to assist you.

 To avoid any concerns, please make sure that your client information is current, we have correct emergency contact information and we have the name of your key holder.
 Please put out a cooler with ice if you are planning on not being home for your delivery or call and cancel your meal for the day.